-- (a) "subdivision length ("L_s")" of the ship is the greatest projected moulded length of that part of the ship at or below deck or decks limiting the vertical extent of flooding with the ship at the deepest subdivision draught; - (b) "mid-length" is the mid-point of the subdivision length of the ship; - (c) "aft terminal" is the aft limit of the subdivision length;
+- (a) "subdivision length ("L_s")" of the ship is the greatest projected moulded length of that part of the ship at or below deck or decks limiting the vertical extent of flooding with the ship at the deepest subdivision draught; - (b) "amidships" is at the middle of the length ("L");

-- (d) "forward terminal" is the forward limit of the subdivision length; - (e) "length ("L")" is the length as defined in the International Convention on Load Lines in force; - (f) "freeboard deck" is the deck as defined in the International Convention on Load Lines in force; - (g) "forward perpendicular" is the forward perpendicular as defined in the International Convention on Load Lines in force; - (h) "breadth ("B")" is the greatest moulded breadth of the ship at or below the deepest subdivision draught; - (i) "draught ("d")" is the vertical distance from the keel line at mid-length to the waterline in question; - (j) "deepest subdivision draught ("d_s")" is the waterline which corresponds to the summer load line draught of the ship; - (k) "light service draught ("d1")" is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability or immersion or both.
-Passenger ships should include the full complement of passengers and crew on board; - (l) "partial subdivision draught ("d_p")" is the light service draught plus 60% of the difference between the light service draught and the deepest subdivision draught; - (m) "trim" is the difference between the draught forward and the draught aft, where the draughts are measured at the forward and aft terminals respectively, disregarding any rake of keel; - (n) "permeability (" μ ")" of a space is the proportion of the immersed volume of that space which can be occupied by water; - (o) "machinery spaces" are spaces between the watertight boundaries of a space containing the main and auxiliary propulsion machinery, including boilers, generators and electric motors primarily intended for propulsion.
+- (c) "aft terminal" is the aft limit of the subdivision length; - (d) "forward terminal" is the forward limit of the subdivision length; - (e) "length ("L")" is the length as defined in the International Convention on Load Lines in force; - (f) "freeboard deck" is the deck as defined in the International Convention on Load Lines in force; - (g) "forward perpendicular" is the forward perpendicular as defined in the International Convention on Load Lines in force; - (h) "breadth ("B")" is the greatest moulded breadth of the ship at or below the deepest subdivision draught; - (i) "draught ("d")" is the vertical distance from the keel line at - (i) in the case of ships subject to the provisions of Regulation 1(a)(i)(1) of Chapter II-1 - amidships; and - (ii) in the case of ships not subject to the provisions of Regulation 1(a)(i)(1) of Chapter II-1 but constructed on or after 1 January 2009 the mid-point of the subdivision length ("L_s"), to the waterline in question;

+(j) "deepest subdivision draught ("d_s")" is the summer load line draught of the ship;

+- (k) "light service draught ("d1")" is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability or immersion or both.
+Passenger ships should include the full complement of passengers and crew on board; - (l) "partial subdivision draught ("d_p")" is the light service draught plus 60% of the difference between the light service draught and the deepest subdivision draught; - (m) "trim" is the difference between the draught forward and the draught aft, where the draughts are measured at the forward and aft - (i) in the case of ships subject to the provisions of Regulation (1)(a)(i)(1) of Chapter II-1 perpendiculars respectively, as defined in the International Convention on Load Lines in force; and - (ii) in the case of ships not subject to the provisions of Regulation (1)(a)(i)(1) of Chapter II-1 but constructed on or after 1 January 2009 terminals respectively, disregarding any rake of keel;

+- (n) "permeability ("μ")" of a space is the proportion of the immersed volume of that space which can be occupied by water; - (o) "machinery spaces" are spaces between the watertight boundaries of a space containing the main and auxiliary propulsion machinery, including boilers, generators and electric motors primarily intended for propulsion.
 In the case of unusual arrangements, the Director may define the limits of the machinery spaces; - (p) "weathertight" means that in any sea conditions water will not penetrate into the ship; - (q) "watertight" means having scantlings and arrangements capable of preventing the passage of water in any direction under the head of water likely to occur in intact and damaged conditions.
 In the damaged condition, the head of water is to be considered in the worst situation at equilibrium, including intermediate stages of flooding;